hb15331/cs5610-final-project-client-react-team12/README.md

 ### Details Results

 Clicking on a certain dish name navigates the user a new page that includes more details about the dish.
-This will allow
+This includes an image of the name, number of servings, number of calories, total weight of the dish, and an ingredients list.
+This information is obtained from the specified query.